sjdlabgroup/MutSigTools/README.md

 #### **Description**

-Estimate frequency of point mutations in user-specified nucleotide motif contexts (e.g. trinucleotide motifs) for one or more input samples.
+Estimate frequency of point mutations in tri-nucleotide motif contexts for one or more input samples.

 #### **Usage**